prof-rossetti/nyu-info-2335-201706/projects/crud-app/project.md

   + `app/products_app.py`
   + `data/.gigitnore`

-In the `README.md` file, place content to identify your application and instruct someone else how to download and run it:
+In the `README.md` file, place content to identify your application and instruct someone else how to download and run it.
+The following suggestion is written in Markdown:

     # Name of Your App